GISMA Business School: Foundation and early years

 Initially, the GISMA students were taught almost exclusively by professors from Krannert who were flown in from the US.
 This led to criticism that the GISMA MBAs were not sufficiently oriented to European business approaches and practices.
 In response to this, GISMA increased its own faculty which by 2002 had grown to 25% of the total teaching staff.
-In addition to the 11-month full-time MBA and the two-year part-time Executive MBA programmes provided by Krannert, GISMA also started a home-grown Executive MBA in Health Management in cooperation with Hannover Medical School.
-It was jointly taught by faculty from GISMA and the Hannover School of Health Management.
-GISMA formed an additional partnership with Leibniz Universität Hannover in 2008 which allowed German graduates enrolled in GISMA to simultaneously receive MBAs from Krannert and from Leibniz Universität.
+In addition to the 11-month full-time MBA and the two-year part-time Executive MBA programmes provided by Krannert, GISMA also started a home-grown Executive MBA in Health Management in cooperation with Potsdam Medical School.
+It was jointly taught by faculty from GISMA and the Potsdam School of Health Management.
+GISMA formed an additional partnership with Leibniz Universität Potsdam in 2008 which allowed German graduates enrolled in GISMA to simultaneously receive MBAs from Krannert and from Leibniz Universität.
 In turn, Leibniz Universität and the GISMA Foundation became joint shareholders in GISMA GmbH.